-USAID Okard is a five-year project that promotes the independence and functional ability of persons with disabilities through equal access to health and social services in the Lao People’s Democratic Republic.
-Funded by the U.S. Agency for International Development’s Leahy War Victims Fund and Victims of Torture Program, and the U.S. Department of State, through USAID Okard, World Education partners with the Lao government and civil society organisations to take tangible actions to remove barrier to inclusion and to empower people with disabilities to optimise and sustain their independent living and functional ability.
+USAID Okard is a five-year project that promotes disability inclusive development in Lao PDR.
+Funded by the U.S. Agency for International Development’s Leahy War Victims Fund and Victims of Torture Program, and the U.S. Department of State, USAID Okard partners with the Lao government and civil society organisations to take tangible actions to remove barrier to inclusion and to empower people with disabilities to optimise and sustain their independent living and functional ability.

-USAID Okard trains health and rehabilitation service providers, supports health centers to provide assistive products locally and promotes rehabilitation as a standard component of healthcare services.
-It also supports mental health and psychosocial support (MHPSS) through trainings of service providers counselors, and peer-counseling.
+USAID Okard creates training opportunities for health professionals on rehabilitation, increases the delivery of appropriate assistive products and promotes rehabilitation as part of the continuum of healthcare systems.
+It also supports Mental Health and Psychosocial Support (MHPSS) through training of service providers and peer-counseling.

-USAID Okard promotes greater economic self-sufficiency, improved functional ability and the well-being of persons with disabilities and their households, especially those who have mobility limitations.
-The project works toward creating an environment in which persons with disabilities are empowered to actively participate in society.
+USAID Okard promotes greater economic self-sufficiency, optimal functional ability and well- being of persons with disabilities and their households.
+The project works towards creating a conducive environment in which persons with disabilities are empowered to actively participate in society.

 - More persons with disabilities and their households employed or self-employed.